Venue: Buchanan County

 Plaintiff’s Expert: William Hopkins, Prairie Village, KS (orthopedic); Gregory Bedynek, St. Joseph (neurosurgery)

 Mediator: William H. Sanders, Jr.

-In May 2007, Christian Tanner, age 37, sought medical treatment with a two to three month history of progressive neck pain.
+In May 2007, Christian Tanner, age 37, sought medical treatment with a two to the three-month history of progressive neck pain.
 Tanner reported left-sided radiculopathy without neurological impairment.
-A cervical MRI on May 8, 2007 showed a herniated disk at C5-6 and to a lesser extent at C6-7.
-Dr. Bedynek, neurosurgeon, offered surgery (two-level fusion).
+A cervical MRI on May 8, 2007, showed a herniated disk at C5-6 and to a lesser extent at C6-7.
+Dr. Bedynek, the neurosurgeon, offered surgery (two-level fusion).
 Christian declined surgery and was referred to the pain clinic for epidurals.
-After epidurals, Christian reported complete resolution of all neck complaints and cancelled any followup with Dr. Bedynek.
+After epidurals, Christian reported complete resolution of all neck complaints and canceled any follow-up with Dr. Bedynek.
 Christian resumed his work for the next three years as a nurse on an ambulance crew for Heartland Hospital.

 Tanner had original medical charges of $68,000 and missed approximately six weeks of work with an estimated lost income of $4,752.
 Tanner settled his claim against driver Donna Staggs for her policy coverage of $50,000 plus $100,000 from his own underinsured motorist coverage.